threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_field_of_view`**

-Set the field of view of all active cameras of the avatar.
-If you don't want certain cameras to be modified: Send enable_image_sensor to deactivate the associated ImageSensor component.
-Then send this command.
-Then send enable_image_sensor again.
+Set the field of view of the avatar's camera.
+This will automatically set the focal length (see: set_focal_length).

 - <font style="color:darkcyan">**Depth of Field**: This command modifies the post-processing depth of field.
 See: [Depth of Field and Image Blurriness](../lessons/photorealism/depth_of_field.md).</font>